shotamatsuda/redux-capture/README.md

 When `action` is a sync thunk action, this returns its `payload` of the last action dispatched by it.
 Throws `payload` if `error` of the last action is true.

-When `action` is an async thunk action, this return Promise that resolves `payload` of the last action, or rejects with `payload` if `error` of the last action is true.
+When `action` is an async thunk action, this returns Promise that resolves `payload` of the last action, or rejects with `payload` if `error` of the last action is true.

 ### `captureLastAction(action, dispatch [, getState])`